kmkaiulam/Hungry-Hunter/README.md

 # Hungry Hunter

 ## Summary
-Hungry Hunter is there for you when you need good food nearby and now.
+Hungry Hunter is local search app for when you need good food nearby and now.

 ## Motivation
 This is for you if you're like me and can't settle for: